hamidahoderinwale/cursor-telemetry/README.md

 # Cursor Telemetry Dashboard

-A comprehensive real-time dashboard system for monitoring, analyzing, and integrating Cursor IDE activity with advanced data science workflow insights and memory management capabilities.
+A comprehensive real-time dashboard system for monitoring, analyzing, and integrating Cursor IDE activity with advanced data science workflow insights and memory management capabilities. **Specifically designed for Jupyter notebook users working in Cursor IDE.**

 ## Project Overview

 The Cursor Telemetry Dashboard is an intelligent monitoring and analysis platform that captures, processes, and visualizes development activities from Cursor IDE.
-It provides deep insights into data science workflows through advanced cell-stage classification, real-time session tracking, and executable memory generation.
+It provides deep insights into data science workflows through advanced cell-stage classification, real-time session tracking, and executable memory generation. **This tool is specifically optimized for users working with Jupyter notebooks (.ipynb files) in Cursor IDE.**

 ### Key Capabilities